PicoCreator/smol-dev-js/spec/ai/seq/getLocalDepSummary.js.md

 ## Dependencies

 - `fs.promises`: Used to read the `package.json` file.
+- `lodash`: Used to filter dependencies by license type.

 ## Notes

 - The function assumes that the `package.json` file is located in the project root directory.
+- Local dependencies with an MIT license are filtered out of the summary.